-- a-b) There are no designated or eligible scenic vistas or scenic highways within or adjacent to the City of Roseville. - c) The project site is in an urban setting, and as a result lacks any prominent or high-quality natural features which could be negatively impacted by development.
+a-b) There are no designated or eligible scenic vistas or scenic highways within or adjacent to the City of Roseville.

+c) The project site is in an urban setting with many existing visual encroachments, and as a result lacks any prominent or high-quality natural features which could be negatively impacted by development.
+Most viewers either have impeded views of the site, due to buildings being in the way of direct views, or transitory views as they pass by on the surrounding roadways.
 The City of Roseville has adopted Community Design Guidelines (CDG) for the purpose of creating building and community designs which are a visual asset to the community.
 The CDG includes guidelines for building design, site design and landscape design, which will result in a project that enhances the existing urban visual environment.
-Accordingly, the aesthetic impacts of the project are less than significant. - d) The project involves nighttime lighting to provide for the security and safety of project users.
+Accordingly, the aesthetic impacts of the project are less than significant.

+d) The project involves nighttime lighting to provide for the security and safety of project users.
 However, the project is already located within an urbanized setting with many existing lighting sources.
 Lighting is conditioned to comply with City standards (i.e. CDG) to limit the height of light standards and to require cut-off lenses and glare shields to minimize light and glare impacts.
 The project will not create a new source of substantial light.
 None of the project elements are highly reflective, and thus the project will not contribute to an increased source of glare.